iamsaief/everyday-js/README.md

 -   ### == vs ===, implicit conversion

-    Both represent logical eqality but here is the mighty difference-
+    Both represent logical equality but here is the mighty difference-

     -   == checks values only, it tries to compare by implicit type conversion
     -   === checks both values and types